Bruce-Robert Pocock

 2012-2019 At Adaxa (MCNA), I worked on a variety of projects in the infrastructure and communications domains.
 Adaxa provides software services that adjudicate dental claims, issue payments, and communicate eligibility, authorization, and adjudication results with a variety of private and State actors.
 I've worked in focused areas involving our Electronic Data Interchange (EDI) and document generation systems, performed technical analysis for problem solving, created domain-specific language systems, and constructed several platforms for automated software testing.

-Managed Care of North America Healthcare Holdings owns MCNA Dental, which in turn spun off MCNA Systems, which was renamed Adaxa; over the past six years, it's been through a few name changes, but the development efforts have been similar.
+Managed Care of North America Healthcare Holdings owns MCNA Dental, which in turn spun off MCNA Systems, which was renamed Adaxa; over the past six years, it's been through a few name changes, but the same company.

 2018-present After Res Interactive, LLC was shut down, I began work toward rebooting the Tootsville game in a new edition.
-This work-in-progress is a new, massively distributed, multiplayer on-line persistent world built using a set of compact, mostly REST-ful cloud services and extensive HTML5 and Javascript front-end and middle-tier systems.
-As Chief Engineer, I'm leading up (and, honestly, mostly single-handedly) the development effort; as Operations Manager (ie, CEO) I'm also responsible for the (minimal) administrative duties of the not-for-profit corporation.
-Common Lisp, Javascript, Linux, GNU Make, AWS, OpenStack, Travis CI, HTML5, WebGL, WebRTC, BabylonJS, CouchDB, MariaDB, MemCacheD, distributed, Apache, HTTPS, Hunchentoot, parallel, REST, near-real-time.
+This work-in-progress is a new, massively distributed, multiplayer on-line persistent world built using a set of compact, mostly WebSockets and REST-ful cloud services and extensive HTML5 and Javascript front-end and middle-tier systems.
+As Chief Engineer, I'm leading up (and, honestly, mostly single-handedly) the development effort.
+This is an hobby project that has mostly been sidelined by other things.

 Software Developer, LSI, Inc. Training Devices Division